 Health and fitness is a huge part of my life; in fact health and fitness is a huge part of everyone’s life.
 The problem is, people sometimes feel they have to put health and fitness into some special category, that it’s something they must do or one day will get around to doing.
 At its core, health and fitness simply is our daily being; our actions, habits, mainframes, outlook, efforts, that combined together, can be the difference between our success and failure.
 You don’t have to run a marathon before breakfast or lift the entire gym to achieve success, likewise eating one sugar cube or a slice of birthday cake won’t cause you to fail.
 I hope my view point inspires you to recalibrate your thought process and encourages you to begin or continue to take care, pride and respect of yourself throughout each moment of each day.

-Throughout recent press interviews, I discovered how surprised people were in relation to my eating and fitness habits; I do not follow the common trend, although for many years I’ll admit I did.
+Throughout conversations and press interviews, where I get quizzed on this topic, I discovered how surprised people were in relation to my eating and fitness habits; I do not follow the common trend, although for many years I’ll admit I did.
 Most people assume that they know the basics of what one needs to do in order to get in shape; one must workout like a madman, for numerous hours at a time, day in and day out, eating only protein and never having fun.
 This is not true.
 The pressures that I had allowed to build up over the years in pursuit of my own fitness goals, had become so great that the margin of error was impossible to avoid and sooner or later I was destined for failure.
 I had become so focused on all the advice and tips that saturate the internet and fitness market I was desperate to latch onto something that would keep me from my inveitable failing.

 In my task master manner, my mind had fixated on the constraints of fitness and not the liberation of health.
 I needed to find a balance and a way for it to be enjoyable and sustainable.
 I went back to the drawing board and started over.
 I did what has served me well in the past; I read, I studied, I tried, I failed, I learnt and did it all again.
 What I found was a concept that is age old but lay covered by all the new fads and trends; the concept was fasting.